Lightning-Universe/lightning-flash/docs/source/general/predictions.rst

 Predictions (inference)
 #######################

-You can use Flash to get predictions on pretraine dor finetuned models.
+You can use Flash to get predictions on pretrained or finetuned models.

 Predict on a single sample of data
 ==================================